BigBobbo/Godot/README.md

 5. Fix unit stats visibility
 6. Fix unit stats position
 7. Range circle for shooting does not align with actual range
+8. Add way to add differnt cell sizes for different model types easily
+9. Be able to rotate models
+10. Ensure measurements are taken from outter edge of models
+11. During deployment phase, show the models that are about to be deployed and be able to select specific ones
+12. add terrain to the battlefield
+13. Add alternate controls i.e phone or steam deck
+14. Try actual cell sizes, so much bigger board and models
+15. Add army list builder
+16. Add save/load game state
+17. add option to advance a squad

 ### Polish
 1. Add better unit visuals